This page explains how to install a ThoughtSpot cluster in a VMware VSphere Hypervisor (ESXi) 6.5 environment.

 The system displays the dialog for selecting an OVF template.

-Choose the OVF template and click Next.
+Upload the ThoughtSpot OVF and click Next.

-The system prompts you to select a storage.
+The system prompts you to select storage.

 Choose the SSD as the destination and click Next.